-When I picked this game up, I wasn’t sure what to expect, from the name it gives absolutely nothing away.
+When I picked up Onion Force, I wasn’t sure what to expect, from the name it gives absolutely nothing away.
 I hit up the Steam store page for the game and saw that it was an “Action, Adventure, Indie, RPG, Strategy”, first thing that came to my mind was “Tower Defence RPG?”.
 Well, after spending a few hours with the game, I can tell you that this is the closest thing to a true description of this game as we’re going to get.

 Depending on the platform, the price of this game varies as follows;